cmu-phil/grasp/README.md

 https://cmu.app.box.com/file/953506728903

+To launch the Tetrad app, install a Java JDK, then type:

+java -Xmx[#gigbates-ram]g -jar [path-to-the-above-jar-file].jar

 # Python Translation Intent

 We are intending to translate the above Java code into Python.
 When this is done, we will point to the